AlexLabram/CreativeWriting/orig/README.md

 - Different tones for different elements: cold grey for the asylum, happy (and slightly hazy) greens and yellows for the daytime at SC, blacks and reds for night at the SC
   - Ideally have the asylum feel slightly unreal and Groundhog Day-ish: after each flashback ends, have a shot of him being taken out of his room to see the psych for the next session.
 - Until the climax, never show the courtyard in darkness, only the MC's room and the diorama-like square of the lit windows he's looking at
-- When Rick is playing the guitar, have the film soundtrack music accompanying him... then in the climax have the MC visibly able to hear that music coming through the window.
+- When Rick is playing the guitar, have the film soundtrack music accompanying him... then in the climax have the MC visibly *able to hear that music* as it comes through the window.
 - The deaths should gradually move up the block as the film goes on, mirroring the flight up to Rick's room.
 - Everything after the MC looks out of Rick's window should be a series of confused flashes in the dark.
 The first of which should be Rick's visibly dead face as music continues to spill from his guitar amp.
 - Final shot should be a zoom-in on the MC's terrified eye, as the pupil starts to glow with black flame.
+- Stating the freakin' obvious: this would be a film that would live or die by its soundtrack.
+Use this as motivation for my own guitar practice?
+  - then, if it ever actually got produced, discard my amateur fumbling in favour of something composed by an expert :)
+- Bookshelves in people's rooms full of Lovecraft, Poe, Chambers, Machen, Dante, Milton.

 Hereditary maintained the tension between psychosis and supernatural as long as possible, and then failed to either definitively resolve it or lampshade its lack of resolution, which weakened the ending.
 We're not going to make the same mistake, but we will keep it unclear up to the climax, then weighted in favour of psychosis up to the final supernatural reveal.
 - However, *why* all this happened will be left as an exercise for the ~~reader~~audience.
 It's some kind of demonic incursion, a la [Event Horizon](https://m.imdb.com/title/tt0119081/); maybe the courtyard is a hellmouth?
-Rick clearly knows what's really going on, but is somehow defending against it (or keeping out the cold light of sanity, in the psychosis interpretation).
+Rick clearly knows what's really going on, and is somehow defending against it (or keeping out the cold light of sanity, in the psychosis interpretation), but is unable to say.
+  - I should probably figure out a canon interpretation for the cosmic horror, but mostly so so I can sprinkle in references to get the fans arguing :)